Minikutty/Scrollmap/ProjectDetails.md

 #### Issue Tracker:

-Please report issues to the following link: https://github.com/Minikutty/Scrollmap/issues
+Please report issues at the following link: https://github.com/Minikutty/Scrollmap/issues

 #### Description:

+MANUAL

 A scrollmap is an android application which acts as a multifunction navigation instrument, showing the current location on a chart and the feet above sea level.
 This app mainly provides the scrolling map functionality of a GPS.